karinamellor/AnimalQuiz-project-2/README.md

 # Media
  All Images were copyright free and searched in Google.
 Acknowledgements
- My Mentor for constant and helpful feedback.
+ My Mentor for constant and helpful feedback and my partner Saviana.
  Tutor support at Code Institute for their support.